Thomas-Shephard/ubuntu-ansible-setup/README.md

 It automates the following:
 - **Initial Server Hardening:** Creates a new user, configures SSH, sets up a firewall, and installs security tools like Fail2ban.
-- **Core Services:** Installs Docker, Docker Compose, and Nginx.
+- **Core Services:** Installs Docker (in rootless mode for enhanced security), Docker Compose, and Nginx.
 - **VPN Access:** Sets up a WireGuard VPN server to provide secure access to internal services.
-- **Automated Deployments:** Configures a webhook listener to automatically deploy applications from a Git repository when changes are pushed.
+- **Automated Deployments:** Configures a centralized webhook listener to automatically deploy applications from a Git repository when changes are pushed.

 ## Requirements